 * For more information, see “Side effect specifics” above.

 Mavenclad is not known to interact with alcohol.
 But it is possible that alcohol may make side effects from Mavenclad worse.
-For example, both alcohol and Mavenclad can cause headaches or nausea.
-So, drinking alcohol while you are taking Mavenclad may increase your risk of these side effects.
+For example, both alcohol and Mavenclad can cause headaches, nausea, and liver problems.
+So, drinking alcohol while you’re taking Mavenclad may increase your risk of these side effects.
 (For more information, see “Side effect specifics” above.)

 If you’d like to drink alcohol during your treatment with Mavenclad, talk with your doctor about how much, if any, is safe for you.